crashoverride777/swifty-ads/README.md

 Altenatively you can drag the `Source` folder and its containing files into your project.

+## Usage

+Note: SwifyAds will always display test app when testing in debug mode.

-## Update Info.plist:
+### Update Info.plist:

 Add a new entry in your apps info.plist called `GADIsAdManagerApp` (String) with a value of `YES` when using SDK 7.42 or higher

 https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start#update_your_infoplist

-## Add SwiftyAds.plist
+### Add SwiftyAds.plist

 Create a new `SwiftyAds.plist` file like in the demo project  and update with your ad ids and settings

-## Usage

-Note: SwifyAds will always display test app when testing in debug mode.

 ### Setup

-Enter your ad settings into the SwiftyAd.plist file you added to your project.
-Than call the setup method as soon as your app launches.
+Call the setup method as soon as your app launches.

 View Controller
 ```swift